carolwong492/carolwong492.github.io/essays/semantic-ui-essay.md

 Feel free to go in another direction entirely, as long as you are discussing UI Frameworks, and as long as the result is interesting, informative, and insightful.
 Write for the world!

-## Design for You and I
 When I first learned HTML and CSS, it became extremely easy to design websites.

 Well, to be exact, it became extremely easy to design horrendous-looking websites.
 <img class="ui medium center floated rounded image" src="../images/graphic_design.jpg">

 I used to think that writing raw HTML and CSS from scratch was the only way to design a website.
-I'll spare you the neon eyesore (Middle school Carol knew nothing about graphic design), but my few dips into website design led me to believe that designing a website was annoyingly time-consuming.
-For example, having a comfortable padding on the far left and right of elements makes

-and don't even get me started on different screen sizes.
-Even though I knew
+I'll spare you the neon eyesore (Middle school Carol knew nothing about graphic design), but my few dips into website design led me to believe that making a website look nice was annoying and time-consuming.
+For example, having a margin on the far left and right of elements makes a website seem less cluttered.
+However, actually implementing this means adding a left or right padding to every single element, which isn't difficult, just time-consuming.
+And don't even get me started on different screen sizes.
+The moment my websites were viewed on a computer with a larger or smaller screen size, or even a *tablet,* my websites just gave up the ghost and gave some awful concotion where text and images clipped into each other and off the side.

 Semantic UI and other frameworks do a lot of the background work for you, and simplifies a lot of the code that you have to write when designing your websites.